grafana/writers-toolkit/docs/static/templates/task-template.md

 If a sentence does not tell the reader to do something, then it is not a step.

-Text and code blocks need to be properly indented underneath a step align with the step and to continue the numbering.
+Text and code blocks need to be properly indented underneath a step in the markdown file to align with the step's display block.
+If the indent is not correct, then the code block doesn't display underneath the associated step.
+Incorrect indents can also cause auto-numbering to restart at 1.
 -->